 The Miami-Dade County Public Works and Waste Management Department provides waste collection and recycling services to more than 300,000 households in unincorporated Miami-Dade County and eight municipalities, including Aventura, Cutler Bay, Doral, Miami Gardens, Miami Lakes, Palmetto Bay, Pinecrest and Sunny Isles Beach.

 The department engineers, constructs and maintains the County's roads, bridges, canals, sidewalks, street signs, pavement markings, traffic signals, street lights and stormwater drainage facilities.
 It maintains landscapes along the public rights-of-way of Miami-Dade County and also provides a mosquito control program.

-Weight restrictions on Venetian Causeway bridges in effect; modified bus service available
+Weight restrictions on Venetian Causeway bridges in effect; South Beach Local service to Belle Isle resumed

 Inside the Public Works and Waste Management Department

 Maintaining Miami-Dade County's infrastructure including roads, bridges, drainage, and traffic operations isn't an easy feat.